hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-You have to add `@Introspected` annotation to let Micronaut plugin to preprocess bean validation annotations at compile time, thus Bean Validation will work without any Java Reflection APIs at runtime time.
+You have to add `@Introspected` annotation to let Micronaut plugin to preprocess bean validation annotations at build time, thus Bean Validation works without any Java Reflection APIs at runtime time.

 Add a `@Validated` on the `PostController` class to enable validation in the whole class.